libp2p/observer-toolkit/docs/file-format.md

 The maximum allowed chunk size is 4,294,967,295 bytes.

 The message itself is then stored.
-Messages themselves that are received are of the proto type `ProtocolDataPacket` which encodes messages of a specific type for future parsing and use.
+Messages themselves that are received are of the proto type `ServerMessage` which encodes messages of a specific type for future parsing and use.

 This file format can be written and read in a streaming fashion, as each data dump will have many messages which can generate a large amount of data over some period of time.